NEW: Police receive "intriguing" information after recent press conference

 Wood drowned in the Pacific Ocean on November 29, 1981, off the isthmus of Catalina Island.
 She once said in a televised interview that her greatest fear was of dark seawater.

-Wood’s body was found floating in the water about a mile away from the yacht.
+Her body was found floating in the water about a mile away from the yacht, wearing a long nightgown, socks, and a down jacket, according to police reports.

-The autopsy report shows Wood had two dozen bruises on her body, including a facial abrasion on her left cheek, and bruises on her arms.
+The autopsy report showed the actress had two dozen bruises on her body, including a facial abrasion on her left cheek and bruises on her arms.

-“My sister was not a swimmer and did not know how to swim, and she would never go to another boat or to shore dressed in a nightgown and socks,” said Lana Wood.
+“My sister was not a swimmer and did not know how to swim, and she would never go to another boat or to shore dressed in a nightgown and socks,” said Lana Wood, refering to theories that the actress voluntarily jumped from the boat.

 Although the county coroner’s office ruled that Wood’s death was an accident, others say the case hasn’t made sense.

-“I just want the truth to come out, the real story,” she said last year.
+“I just want the truth to come out, the real story,” she said.

-Dennis Davern, the former captain of the yacht Splendour broke his long silence with a detailed account in “Goodbye Natalie, Goodbye Splendour,” a book he wrote with his friend Marti Rulli.
+Davern, the former captain of the yacht Splendour, broke his long silence with a detailed account of that day in “Goodbye Natalie, Goodbye Splendour,” a book he wrote with his friend Marti Rulli.
 It was published in September 2009.

-Davern has said he believes Wood’s death was a direct result of the fight with Wagner.
+Davern has said he believes Wood’s death was a direct result of a fight with Wagner.

 In a lengthy interview with CNN in 2010, Davern said he now believes the investigation of Wood’s death was incompetent and suggested there was a cover-up.
 He said he regrets misleading investigators by keeping quiet at Wagner’s request.